 The deferred stock units ("DSUs") are totally vested on the date of grant and are settled in cash.
-In the case of the DSUs granted to officers for annual bonuses, a DSU liability is recorded on the date of grant at the market value of the common shares in place of the liability for the bonus payments.
+When DSUs are granted to officers as part of their annual bonuses, a DSU liability is recorded on the date of grant at the market value of the common shares in place of the liability for the bonus payments.
 In the case of the directors, the expense related to DSUs and their liabilities are recognized on the date of grant.
 The liability is adjusted to reflect any change in the market value of common shares, and such change is recorded in finance costs.